as5550/Pong/README.md

-# collision-game
+# Collision-game
-A classic collsion arcade game written in HTML, CSS and Javascript
+A arcade classic collsion game written in HTML, CSS and Javascript